 - Catering and cleaning continue to be carried out in-house allowing the academy trust to exercise greater control over costs and in particular provide improved nutritional meals at better value.
-These areas are constantly monitored so improvements can be identified. - A Condition Improvement Fund grant was secured to assist in the funding of fire and safety works.
-The works will improve the efficiency of continuing running costs. - The Crescent Purchasing Consortium (CPC) framework, which provides the best value purchasing arrangements for academies, is utilised.
+These areas are constantly monitored so improvements can be identified. - The Crescent Purchasing Consortium (CPC) framework, which provides the best value purchasing arrangements for academies, is utilised.